Hi-PACE/hipace/docs/source/run/parameters.rst

     The file should comply with the `LaserEnvelope extension of the openPMD-standard <https://github.com/openPMD/openPMD-standard/blob/upcoming-2.0.0/EXT_LaserEnvelope.md>`__, as generated by `LASY <https://github.com/LASY-org/LASY>`__.
     Currently supported geometries: 3D or cylindrical profiles with azimuthal decomposition.
     The laser pulse is injected in the HiPACE++ simulation so that the beginning of the temporal profile from the file corresponds to the head of the simulation box, and time (in the file) is converted to space (HiPACE++ longitudinal coordinate) with ``z = -c*t + const``.
-    If this parameter is set, then the file will be used to initialize all lasers instead of using a gaussian profile.
+    If this parameter is set, then the file is used to initialize all lasers instead of using a gaussian profile.

 * ``lasers.openPMD_laser_name`` (`string`) optional (default `laserEnvelope`)
     Name of the laser envelope field inside the openPMD file to be read in.